CrazyRedMachine/PN5180-cardio/README.md

 Reset,7 | HV2 - LV2      | RST

-Please refer to your Arduino pinout to find SCK, MISO and MOSI pins (on Due and Leonardo they are on the SPI / ICSP header)
+Please refer to your Arduino pinout to find SCK, MISO and MOSI pins (on Due and Leonardo they are on the SPI / ICSP header, on Pro Micro they are pins 15 (SCK),14 (MISO),16 (MOSI))

 Unlike the other pins, NSS BUSY and RST can be moved to other gpios if you need to.

 # How to use

-Download zip, connect the PN5180 to the Arduino, flash the firmware.
+Download zip, flash the firmware, unplug, connect the PN5180 to the Arduino.

 Congratulations, your device should work just like a real cardio, use your favorite tools instructions to play (e.g. "spicetools -cardio" ).